pmean/classes/biostats-1/03/src/simon-5501-03-directions.md

 pdf file to help us figure out what went wrong.
 You will get a chance to resubmit the assignment if needed.

+## File details.

+This page was written on 2024-08-28 and is placed in the public domain.